isomerpages/imda-pixel/_connect-with-us/FAQ.md

 You may email us at [pixel@imda.gov.sg](mailto:pixel@imda.gov.sg), sharing with us more details about your business pain point and innovation needs.

-#### 8. I am an experienced start-up/operator/ representa VC.
+#### 8. I am an experienced start-up operator/ represent a VC.
 How can I partner PIXEL and contribute?
 We are always open to connect start-ups with mentors and funding opportunities.
 You may email us at pixel@imda.gov.sg, sharing with us more details.

 #### 9. Is Wi-Fi provided in PIXEL?

 Yes!
 We provide free Wi-Fi within PIXEL compound.
 Kindly check with our PIXEL staff for the login credentials.
 Alternatively, you can also tap on Wireless@SG for free Wi-Fi access.